What is a Colon in Grammar? 4 Tips for Correct Colon Usage

 A colon may also be used for the following situations:

-A salutation in a formal/business letter.
+Using a colon for a salutation in a formal/business letter

 Correct: Dear Mr. Jones: